khadijaelm24/Jenkins_Upgradev3/writing_jenkins_plugin/hello_world_demo.md

 # Create a local folder for the source code:
-mkdir -p hello-world
-cd hello-world
+(if the environment is well set up, we want to start from this step) mkdir -p hello-world cd hello-world

 # Create a plugin from the Jenkins templates:
-mvn -U archetype:generate -Dfilter="io.jenkins.archetypes:"
+(the main command of plugin's creation) mvn -U archetype:generate -Dfilter="io.jenkins.archetypes:"

 mvn verify